Trusted launch for Azure virtual machines

 With trusted launch and VBS you can enable Windows Defender Credential Guard.
 This feature isolates and protects secrets so that only privileged system software can access them.
 It helps prevent unauthorized access to secrets and credential theft attacks, like Pass-the-Hash (PtH) attacks.
 For more information, see Credential Guard.

-Azure Defender integration
+Microsoft Defender for Cloud integration

 - The attested information, which includes a boot log, deviates from a trusted baseline.
 This can indicate that untrusted modules have been loaded, and the OS may be compromised.

 - The attestation quote could not be verified to originate from the vTPM of the attested VM.
 This can indicate that malware is present and may be intercepting traffic to the vTPM.